Tuesday, February 21, 2012

 Sometimes people think that they must stop sinning before they can be saved, but that is not what the Bible teaches.

+While God does not want us to sin, He recognizes that we do sin, and we need a Savior, because we are unable to overcome sin on our own.
 The answer is not to try harder.
 We need transformation, not just trying!
 As the apostle Paul says, "For the desire to do what is good is with me, but there is no ability to do it.
 For I do not do the good that I want to do, but I practice the evil that I do not want to do" (Romans 7:18-19).

 That is why we needed God to come down to earth in flesh, as Jesus Christ, and die on the cross as the perfect, sinless sacrifice for our sins, paying a price that we could not pay ourselves.
 Read this verse carefully: "But God proves His own love for us in that while we were still sinners, Christ died for us!"
 (Romans 5:8).
 Notice that it says that Christ died for us "while we were still sinners."
 You see, we are saved by God's grace, not by the good deeds we do (Ephesians 2:8-9).
 If we could just stop sinning on our own, we wouldn't need Jesus to die for us.
 Galatians 2:21 says, "I do not set aside the grace of God, for if righteousness comes through the law, then Christ died for nothing."